 The Hull Picture

 The uptake rates will differ slightly as those based on local authority level are given as the numbers screened within each calendar year (with data ending with the 31 March) and are given out of the estimated resident population in the relevant age group for screening.
-The uptake rates at CCG level are given as the numbers screened within each financial year and are given out of the registered population (the number of patients registered with Hull GPs).
-The estimated resident population is around 260,000 people whereas the registered population is over 300,000 population with around 10% of patients registered with Hull GPs living in East Riding of Yorkshire.
+The uptake rates at sub-ICB level are given as the numbers screened within each financial year and are given out of the registered population (the number of patients registered with Hull GPs).
+The estimated resident population is around 267,000 people whereas the registered population is over 310,000 population with around 8% of patients registered with Hull GPs living in East Riding of Yorkshire.
 As screening uptake rates are lower among more deprived communities, it is possible that screening uptake rates are higher among East Riding of Yorkshire residents, and this could influence the uptake rates at practice level particularly among a small number of Hull practices where a relatively high percentage of East Riding of Yorkshire residents are registered as patients in that practice.
 For more information on the differences between the resident and registered population, see Population Estimates under Population.

 Breast Cancer